Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`$schema`: String.
   A URL for a meta schema that describes the Physical Unit Definitions format.
-  For Property Definitions adhering to the format described in this document, it should be set to: "https://schema.optimade.org/meta/v1.2.0/optimade/physical_unit_definitions.yaml".
+  For Property Definitions adhering to the format described in this document, it should be set to: "https://schemas.optimade.org/meta/v1.2/optimade/physical_unit_definition.json".

+- :field:`x-optimade-definition`: Dictionary.
+  The same field as defined in the `definition of the x-optimade-definition field`_ for Property Definitions but where the :field:`kind` subfield MUST be :val:`unit`.

 .. _definition of the $id field in Physical Unit Definitions: